This creamy and cozy one-pot Vegan Pumpkin Risotto is the ultimate comfort meal, but still healthy and family friendly. A 20 minute dish!

 - Saute onions and garlic: Add the onions to a preheated nonstick pot over medium high heat.
 If cooking oil-free, only add water or broth a tablespoon at a time, until the onion starts to stick or all the water has evaporated.
 Add the garlic after 3 minutes, when the onion has softened.
 Saute for another minute.

 - Toast the rice: Scrape the onion and garlic to the outer edges of the pot and add the dry rice to the center.
-Stir it around for 30 seconds to add more flavor, then dump in the broth and canned pumpkin.
+Stir it around for 30 seconds to add more flavor, add the rosemary and thyme, then dump in the broth and canned pumpkin.

 - Boil then simmer: Bring to a boil, then turn down the heat to a medium simmer, cover, and let cook for 10 minutes or until rice is soft and the excess liquid has been absorbed.
 I highly recommend checking it every 5 minutes, though, as it cooks fairly quickly.